Ibrahim Reyes guides his clients, companies and individuals, through complex legal challenges.

-Ibrahim Reyes represents clients, both companies and individuals, involved in legal disputes arising from breaches of contract, fraudulent conduct, and negligent and intentional torts in state and federal trial and appellate courts.
+Strategic planning, corporate governance, crisis management and defamation, regulatory investigations, cyberattacks, breaches of contract, fraudulent conduct, and negligent and intentional torts in state and federal trial and appellate courts.

-Cases include RICO Act fraudulent conspiracies in Ponzi schemes and criminal schemes, corporate negligence in the form of a kidnapping of U.S. oilfield workers in the Venezuela-Colombia border for ransom; premises liability in the suction and drowning of a boy inside a resort's pool drain system; airline disasters in the U.S. and Latin America involving U.S. manufactured aircraft, engines and instruments, involving forum non conveniens and comparative law challenges, corporate fraud, identity theft, libel and slander, RICO Act (conspiracy to defraud), Sherman Act (antitrust monopolistic practices), identity theft of high profile athletes, models and film stars, defamation, NIL (name, image and likeness) contractual misrepresentations, and more.
+Cases include corporate negligence in the form of a kidnapping of U.S. oilfield workers in the Venezuela-Colombia border for ransom; premises liability in the suction and drowning of a boy inside a resort's pool drain system; airline disasters in the U.S. and Latin America involving U.S. manufactured aircraft, engines and instruments, involving forum non conveniens and comparative law challenges, corporate fraud, identity theft, libel and slander, RICO Act (conspiracy to defraud), Sherman Act (antitrust monopolistic practices), identity theft of high profile athletes, models and film stars, contractual misrepresentations, and more.

-Represents Puerto Rico Soccer League and other Puerto Rico soccer industry leaders in RICO Act and Sherman Act lawsuit against Puerto Rico's Soccer Federation (Federacion Puertorriqueña de Futbol) and its coconspirators for fraudulent conspiratorial corruption and antitrust monopolistic practices in Puerto Rico's football (soccer).
+Represents Puerto Rico Soccer League and other Puerto Rico soccer industry leaders in RICO Act and Sherman Act lawsuit against Puerto Rico's Soccer Federation (Federacion Puertorriqueña de Futbol) and coconspirators for corruption and antitrust monopolistic practices in federal court in San Juan, Puerto Rico.
 (April 2023-present)

 Represents medical malpractice wrongful death victim's family after patient suffered cardiac arrest that was not diagnosed or treated in a timely manner at one of Miami's largest healthcare clinics.
 (December 2022-present)

 Represents South Florida healthcare companies in first practice acquisitions, dispute resolution, litigation, and appeals.
 (October 2016-Present)

 Represents Basalt Technologies, LLC, distributor of Basalt Fiber Reinforced Polymer ("BFRP") rebar and columns for the construction industry, including sports and entertainment venue developers, in contractual negotiations in Central Asia, Canada, and the United States.
 (January 2018-present)

 Represents major European luxury yacht manufacturer/distributor in The Americas.
 (April 2021-Present)